 Right now, I feel that I’ve arrived at a point where I’m definitely more comfortable with blogging.
 It’s starting to be a part of my normal routine, just one of the many things I do nowadays.
 I’m fitting it in within the crazy hours of my life, all the while treading the line carefully to avoid that blogger burnout everyone is always talking about.
 Or in my case it would be more like a carb burnout or a sugar burnout cuz of all the baked goods…

-Okay, now on to the recipe with success!
-This recipe was adapted from The Great American Cookie Cookbook, which literally has hundreds of cookie recipes.
+Okay, now on to the Peanut Butter and Jelly Cookies recipe with success!
+This recipe was adapted from The Great American Cookie Cookbook, which I picked up on sale at Barnes & Noble a long time ago.
+It has hundreds of cookie recipes.
 I will never have to worry about running out of ideas!
 Woohoo!
 Have fun with these PB&J cookies 😉

 - 1 1/2 cup all-purpose flour